jyuenbeep/Candy-Crush/README.md

 6/11:
 setGoal() works half the time, but not always.
 Also fixed the distance so that swapping works in between all the levels and not just a specific one.

+6/12:
+Tried to create a timer for animation, but could not figure that out.
+Made it so that swapping candies does not occur if a combo is not cleared from it.
+Additionally, also made the top of the screen prettier and made the text more visible.
+Finalized project.

 ### Bernadette Baroi: